pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 ### Multi-variate operations

-Many operations in Numpy operate on an elementwise basis.
+Many operations in Numpy operate on an element-wise basis.
 For example:

 ```